vinodmeher12/C5.0-decision-tree-algorithm/README.md

 # C5.0-decision-tree-algorithm
-Divide and Conquer – Classification Using Decision Trees and Rules
+Divide and Conquer – Classification Using Decision Trees and Rules using The C5.0 decision tree algorithm